TonyPhipps/Games/Magic/cardconjurer.md

     - Paste Card Name
     - Under "Automatically update frame" select a preferred frame type (probably "Borderless (Alt) (Universes Beyond))
 - For Borderless frames, you may need to adjust stuff:
+  - Navigate to Frame
     - Under "Drag to Reorder Frame Images" see if "Multicolored Legend Crown" or similar is failing to load.
  	  - If so, hit the "X", uncheck "Auto Load", and find the frame element, then re-add it.
+    - Delete the "Legend Crown Border Cover" layer
+    - Change the dropdowns to 1/8 Inch Margin
+      - Click Load Frame Version (everything should shrink)
+      - In the "Select a Frame..." area, click the preferred frame (probably "Borderless Extension")
+      - Click "Add Frame to Card"

 # Changing Art
 - Upload image to imgur.com